Composite rules shinty–hurling

 Shinty–hurling is one of few team sports in the world without any dedicated clubs or leagues.
 It is currently played by both men's and women's teams only in tournaments or once-off internationals.
 The women's form of the game is called shinty/camogie.

-Scotland are the leading team in the sport, having won seventeen of many international series against Ireland to date.

 Rules

 The rules of the composite sport are designed to allow for neither side to gain an advantage, eliminating or imposing certain restrictions.
 The goals are those used in hurling, with 3 points for a goal (in the net under the crossbar) and 1 point for a shot over the crossbar.
 A stationary ball taken straight from the ground and shot over the crossbar scores 2 points.
 For the 2012 International Series, a goal became worth 5 points in an effort to increase the number of goals.
 This rule was abandoned for the 2013 series, in favour of the traditional model of 3 points for a goal.

 Players may not catch the ball unless they are the goalkeeper (or a defender on the line for a penalty) and this must be released within three steps.
 Players may not kick the ball, but can drag the ball with their foot.